Algorithmic Randomness and Probabilistic Laws: Introduction

 Now consider the probabilistic law $L$: \begin{description} \item[$L$:] Each element in the $\omega$-sequence of coin tosses $\langle r_1, r_2, \ldots \rangle$ is determined independently and with an unbiased probability of heads and tails. \end{description} One might think of $L$ as descriptive of a fundamentally random process, something like starting with a sequence of spin-$1/2$ particles each in a eigenstate of $z$-spin, then measuring their $x$-spins in turn.

 As probabilistic laws are typically understood, $\Omega^{L}$ is the set of all $\omega$-sequences.
 That is, $L$ does not rule out any world.
 A world compatible with $L$ might exhibit \emph{any} limiting relative frequency or no limiting relative frequency at all.
-As a result, even the full history of a world will fail to determine $L$ in an continuous cardinality of cases.
+As a result, even the full \x{event} history of a world will fail to determine $L$ in an \x{uncountably infinite} cardinality of cases.
 And since $\Omega^{L}$ is compatible with every probabilistic law with heads and tails as possible outcomes with positive probability on each toss, even the full set of worlds compatible with $L$ does nothing to determine $L$ over any other probabilistic law.

-This sort of underdetermination is closely related to a corresponding sort of empirical coherence.\footnote{See Barrett (1996), (1999) and (2020) for a presentation and discussions of empirical coherence.} A physical law is empirically coherent, in the sense we are interested in here, only if it is always in principle possible for one to have empirical support for the law if the law is in fact true.\footnote{Throughout this paper unless specified otherwise, when we say ``$L$ is the true law'' or ``the law $L$ is true,'' we mean not just $L$ is true but also $L$ is the law.
-This is compatible with the non-Humean perspective where laws govern and the Humean perspective where laws form the optimal description of the mosaic. } If a law is empirically incoherent, then it may be impossible to learn that the law is true with even complete evidence.
-The law $L$ is empirically incoherent in this sense as there are $\omega$-sequences that might occur if $L$ is true that would provide no empirical evidence whatsoever for accepting $L$.
-In such worlds one would never have any empirical support for accepting the correct probabilistic law even with full evidence.
-Indeed, since worlds compatible with $L$ might exhibit any limiting relative frequency, there is a continuous cardinality of such worlds.
+An immediate epistemic consequence of this loose link between probabilistic laws and physical possibility is that a law may be true in worlds where there can be no empirical evidence whatsoever for its acceptance.\footnote{Throughout this paper unless specified otherwise, when we say ``$L$ is the true law'' or ``the law $L$ is true,'' we mean not just $L$ is true but also $L$ is the law.
+This is compatible with the non-Humean perspective where laws govern and the Humean perspective where laws form the optimal description of the mosaic.
+For a recent survey of both perspectives, see Chen (2024b). } If so, it would be impossible to learn that the law was true in even the ideal case where one had access to complete evidence and unbounded computational resources.
+The law $L$ above exhibits this strong variety of underdetermination since there are $\omega$-sequences that might occur if $L$ is true that would provide no empirical evidence for accepting $L$.
+(Consider, for example, the all-heads sequence, the alternating heads-tails sequence, and the sequence with one-quarter heads.)
+And since worlds compatible with $L$ might exhibit any limiting relative frequency, there is an uncountabe infinity of such ``maverick worlds.''